Darrenbydesign/VS-Sass-Projects/nVision UI Standards.md

 In order to mitigate errors in our application and hold to our strive for accessibility we should make it easier for users to input information in as flexible a way as possible.

-> **ProTip:** The nVision app should accept common data formats (e.g. number, email, date-time, etc.) and provide proper context through affordances to help users avoid these errors
+> **ProTip:** The nVision app should accept common data formats (e.g. number, email, date-time, etc.) and provide proper context through affordances to help users avoid these errors.

-__In the event of validation errors our application should employ the following:__
+**In the event of validation errors our application should employ the following:**

 + Clear, concise communication of the problem
 + Describe how a user can solve the issue that occurred